bahstrike/ACAudio/index.md

 Speech from an NPC or sizzling from a fireplace seem as though they are really coming from the object; fading out as you move farther away and panning as you turn around.

 _The real magic is mapping customizable .ACA files to in-game elements.
 I hope the plugin does the game justice and you enjoy using and/or modifying it!_

+## How the sound pack works

+The sound pack is 100% customizable through the configuration script [/data/master.aca](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/data/master.aca).
+All of the .ACA configuration and sound files are stored within the [/data/](https://github.com/bahstrike/ACAudio/tree/main/DEPLOY_ACAUDIO/data) folder.
+_If you make your own sound pack to distribute, you should keep your [credits.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/data/credits.txt) up-to-date!_

+Sound Attributes are defined by not only their filename, but also properties such as their volume, audible distance or probability to play.
+The same configuration directives can define a looping song just as easily as they can define a rare chance for NPC speech.

+Sound Sources can be anything from the player being inside a certain dungeon, a certain point on the terrain, `Data ID` of static decor _(such as a fireplace..
+ALL fireplaces)_, items on the ground, NPCs with a certain species, enemies with a certain name...
+The possibilities are endless!

 ## How the voice chat works